beaucollins/phluid-php/README.md

 ### Layouts

-Ok, I lied, it's not _only_ regular PHP, there's a little magic added behind the scenes too.
-Each view is executed in the context of a `\Phluid\ViewContext` instance which gives you some convenient templating methods to help you organize your content.
+Templates aren't _only_ regular PHP, there's a little magic added behind the scenes too.
+Each view is executed in the context of a `Phluid\ViewContext` instance which gives you some convenient templating methods to help you organize your content.